CompassionCH/compassion-accounting/account_analytic_attribution/README.rst

 To use this module, go to menu Accounting/Configuration/Analytic Accounting:

-* Create analytic attributions: choose an analytic account and conditions that will select this account when changing an Invoice Line.
-This the same behaviour as the module `account_analytic_default` in Odoo 8.
-* Create analytic distributions: choose an analytic tag and setup the distribution applied for this tag.
+* Create analytic attributions: choose an analytic tag and setup the distribution applied for this tag.
 You can add conditions to filter analytic lines that will be distributed.
 * The distribution is either performed with the CRON or you can launch it